 Further information about Associate Professor Meshorer’s work can be found here.

-The next call for nominations for the Prize will be announced in August 2013.
-It will be for scientists working at the University of Sydney.
+The last call for nominations for the Prize was announced in August 2013.
+It was for scientists working at the University of Sydney.

 The 2014 award of the Sir Zelman Cowen Universities Fund Prize for Discovery in Medical Research will be sponsored by The Schwartz Foundation.